Frequently Asked Questions - South Batemans Bay Link Road

 Will there still be access to walking and bike tracks during and after construction?

-Fencing and signage will be implemented to stop pedestrians, cyclists and trail users from entering the construction area for safety reasons.
+Fencing and signage has been implemented to stop pedestrians, cyclists and trail users from entering the construction area for safety reasons.

-Access to Round Hill lookout will be limited during some stages of construction.
-This access will be reinstated at the completion of the project and will operate in a left-in left-out arrangement as part of the final design.
-All other recreational tracks will operate as normal following construction.
+Access to Round Hill lookout was limited during some stages of construction.
+This access has now been reinstated with the completion of the project and will operate in a left-in left-out arrangement as part of the final design.
+All other recreational tracks are also operating as normal.

-Traffic changes may be in place on the Princes Highway while the new roundabout is being built.
+Traffic changes may be in place on the Princes Highway while minor work is completed across the project.
 This includes reduced speed limits and temporary lane closures.

 For the latest traffic updates, call 132 701, visit livetraffic.com or download the Live Traffic NSW app.